james-roden/arcgis-swath-profile/README.md

 [DOWNLOAD](link)

 ## Swath Profiles
-Swath profiles take the average/maximum/minimum of the raster within a certain distance laterally and condense the data into a single profile line.
+Swath profiles take the average/maximum/minimum of the raster within a certain distance laterally and condense the data into a 'single profile line'.

 ![Swath Profiles](https://github.com/GISJMR/ArcGIS-Swath-Profile-Tool/raw/master/SWATHPROFILES.png)
+*The tool outputs a swath raster with the chosen statistic*

 ## Workflow
 * Calculate the azimuth of the polyline